enspiral/handbook/guides/manage-enspiral-website-profile.md

 **Keep bios to around 80 words**

 Bios are ideally around 80 words.
 Example bio that fits well on the site is:

-*Gina has been around the Enspiral network for a number of years.
+*"Gina has been around the Enspiral network for a number of years.
 She was one of the inaugural catalysts, worked on the Low Carbon Challenge and co-lead Lifehack until it closed down in October 2017.
 She now works with the Dev Academy team and sometimes EXP.
-She's a facilitator and programme designer with a background in corporates, strategy, research and marketing**
+She's a facilitator and programme designer with a background in corporates, strategy, research and marketing"*